 By asking your ORM agency what exactly they are going to be working on and letting them know that you do have the skills to perform some actions on your end, you could end up saving some money and speeding up the overall process.

-Before Hiring Your Next ORM or PR Agency
+Before Hiring Your Next Reputation Management Agency

-Billions of dollars are spent every year on reputation management, PR and disaster recovery.
+Billions of dollars are spent every year on reputation management, PR, and disaster recovery.
 The majority of this money is spent in times of crisis when brands are trying to repair the damage that is being done.

 You might also like